Riemannujan/tropical_cryptography/README.md

 # Tropical cryptography

-This Git repository contains our implementation of some protocols of public key cryptography as part of our master's degree report *State of the art of tropical cryptography, 2021*, `State of the art of tropical cryptography.pdf`.
+This Git repository contains our implementation of some protocols of public key cryptography as part of our master's degree report *State of the art of tropical cryptography, 2021*, provided in the report as a pdf file.

 It contains our implementation of the following protocols of tropical cryptography:
 - *Tropical cryptography I, 2014* by D. Grigoriev and V. Shpilrain: both protocols.